aFunnyBit/aFunnyBit.github.io/_posts/2017-12-22-Buying-alt-coins.md

 ## About
-In this tutorial I will be showing you how to purchase an alt-coin (in this case [Doge](https://coinmarketcap.com/currencies/dogecoin/))
+In this tutorial I will be showing you how to purchase an alt-coin (in this case [Doge](https://coinmarketcap.com/currencies/dogecoin/)) by using coinbase, binance, and your credit card.

 ## TLDR
 Purchase ETH on [Coinbase](https://www.coinbase.com/signup).
 Send that to [Binance](https://www.binance.com/?ref=15119907).
 Convert ETH to Doge on Binance and...